Lane Pittman: 2022: The Voice

+2023-present: Lane Pittman and What Now?

 In 2023, Combs eventually noticed Pittman's viral audition and invited him to open for his world tour's Australian leg.
 Pittman began playing for larger audiences.
 In August 2023, he released "Love in a Country Town", followed by "Ain't Too Much to Ask" in November 2023.
 The two singles appeared on his self-titled, six-track extended play (EP) released by Chugg Music in March 2024.
 Lane Pittman peaked at #8 on the Australian Artist Albums Chart and #14 on the ARIA Country Albums Chart.

 In January 2025, Pittman was also awarded a Golden Guitar Award for New Talent of the Year at the Tamworth Country Music Festival.
 The same month, Combs invited Pittman back for the Australian and New Zealand shows of his Growin' Up and Gettin' Old Tour (20242025).
 It included some of the biggest shows of Pittman's career, such as Stadium Australia in Sydney.
 It was also his first time overseas.

 In August 2025, Pitmann released the single "Man I'm Turning Out to Be"; a tribute to his father.
+In April 2026, Pittman released his second EP, What Now?.